 - Filing a petition with the probate court

 - Notice to heirs named in the will or, if there is no will, to statutory heirs

 - Petition to appoint an Executor (if there is a will) or an Administrator

 - Inventory and appraisal of all estate assets

 - Payment of estate debt to creditors

 - Payment of estate taxes

 Accomplishing all of this would be difficult enough without the grief that accompanies losing a loved one.
 We understand this and are sensitive to your emotions.
 We will provide close, personal attention to you and handle every aspect of the administration process for you.
 You can trust our family-owned firm to take good care of your family.
 You are not alone during this difficult time.
 We are here to assist you.
-Contact us today for a personal meeting.
+Contact our estate planning attorney in New York us today for a personal meeting.